microsoft/vscode-wiki/Extension-Authoring:-Adopting-Multi-Root-Workspace-APIs.md

 `index`| the 0-based index of the folder as configured by the user `name`| the name of the folder (defaults to the folder name)

 **Note:** a user is free to configure folders for a workspace that are overlapping.
 E.g. a workspace can consist of a parent folder as well as any of its children.
 It is up to the extension to be clever here and avoid duplicate work.
 For example, a task that scans all files of a folder should not duplicate the work by scanning again for a child folder if any.
+You can use the `workspace.getWorkspaceFolder(uri)` method to find out if a `WorkspaceFolder` URI has a parent `WorkspaceFolder` or not.

 The [`basic-multi-root-sample`](https://github.com/Microsoft/vscode-extension-samples/tree/master/basic-multi-root-sample) extension is demonstrating the use of this API by showing the workspace folder of the currently opened file in the left hand side of the status bar.